Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 Here we describe some rarely used Cypher commands for Neo4j that are needed from time to time:

-### Index And Contraint Commands
+### Index And Constraint Commands

-If indexes or constraints are missing or not set correctly, the browser search will not work or the database seed for development will not work.
+If indices or constraints are missing or not set correctly, the browser search will not work or the database seed for development will not work.

-The indexes and constraints of our database are set in `backend/src/db/migrate/store.js`.
+The indices and constraints of our database are set in `backend/src/db/migrate/store.js`.
 This is where the magic happens.

 It's called by our `prod:migrate init` command.
-This command initializes the Admin user and creates all necessary indexes and constraints in the Neo4j database.
+This command initializes the Admin user and creates all necessary indices and constraints in the Neo4j database.

 ***Calls in development***